-Mark S. Connelly Mr. Connelly was appointed Senior Vice President of Rent-A-Center in September 1999.
-Between June 1998 and September 1999, Mr. Connelly served as Regional Vice President for Rent-A-Center.
+Mr. Connelly has served as one of our Senior Vice Presidents since September 1999.
+Between June 1998 and September 1999, Mr. Connelly served as one of our Regional Vice Presidents.
 Between February 1998 and May 1998, Mr. Connelly served as a Division Manager of Central Rents.
-From October 1997 to February 1998, Mr. Connelly acted as Director of Operations/ Acquisitions of Spin Cycle, a start-up chain of coin-operated laundromats.
-From April to October 1997, Mr. Connelly was a group manager with Rent Mart, a rent-to-own subsidiary of The Associates.
+From October 1997 to February 1998, Mr. Connelly acted as Director of Operations/Acquisitions of Spin Cycle, a start-up chain of coin-operated laundromats.
+From April 1997 to October 1997, Mr. Connelly was a group manager with Rent Mart, a rent-to-own subsidiary of The Associates.
 From June 1996 through March 1997, Mr. Connelly was the Vice President-Operations of Trans Texas Capital, a franchisee of ColorTyme.
 From January 1995 to May 1995, Mr. Connelly served as the Midwest area manager of Remco America.
-David M. Glasgow $\operatorname{Mr.}$ Glasgow has served as Corporate Secretary for Rent-A-Center since June 1995.
-Between June 1995 to June 1997, Mr. Glasgow served as Corporate Secretary and Treasurer for Rent-A-Center.
-From March 1995 to June 1995, Mr. Glasgow served as accounting operations supervisor and from June 1993 to March 1995, served as an accountant for Rent-A-Center.